All Episodes

 And one of the things you learn about John Durham's investigation is that every court filing tells a story.

-It isn't just an avenue to uh debate an issue.
+It isn't just an avenue to debate an issue.

 He actually tries to tell a story.

-So in this one, he goes on and says, Listen, it it's as odd to me that Hillary Clinton's law firm is also representing this witness.
+So in this one, he goes out and says, listen, it's just odd to me that Hillary Clinton's law firm is also representing this witness.

-And as this trial goes along, and as we explore the possibility that the inf uh uh we show the court that the information in the steel dossier was wrong, Hillary Clinton, the campaign may have divergent interest from Igor Dancheco, the man who gave the bogus information to uh Christopher Steele.
+And as this trial goes along, and as we explore the possibility that we show the court that the information in the Steele dossier was wrong, Hillary Clinton, the campaign, may have divergent interests from Igor Danchenko, the man who gave the bogus information to Christopher Steele.

-And therefore, Judge, before we proceed any further, please check and see if this is a uh a conflict of interest that you don't want to occur in your courtroom.
+And therefore, Judge, before we proceed any further, please check and see if this is a conflict of interest that you don't want to occur in your courtroom.

-He he dropped several bombshells in making that case.
+He dropped several bombshells in making that case.

 He says it's possible Hillary Clinton campaign officials will be called to testify at these court proceedings, including the trial.

-He said that there may have a different uh they may begin pointing the fingers at each other, meaning Danchenko is going to say Hillary Clinton gave me bad information or gave me a bad assignment, and Hillary Clinton campaign is gonna say, well, no, he gave Christopher Steele and made that whole document uh a problem for us.
+He said that they may have a different, they may begin pointing the fingers at each other, meaning Dan Chenko is going to say Hillary Clinton gave me bad information or gave me a bad assignment, and Hillary Clinton campaign is going to say, well, no, he gave Christopher Steele and made that whole document a problem for us.

-So the divergent interest, he he points that out.
+So the divergent interest, he points that out.

 All of these are big hints of what he's been finding in his very secret grand jury investigation.